-- Revenues, expenses, gains, losses, assets, and liabilities resulting from exchange and exchangelike transactions are recognized when the exchange takes place. - Restricted revenues and receivables resulting from non-exchange transactions are recognized when all applicable eligibility requirements are met.
-Resources received before eligibility requirements are met are recorded as deferred revenues. - Revenue from major sources is susceptible to accrual if the amount is measurable. - Internal service activity, referred to as chargeback income/expense, has been eliminated from the statement of activities to prevent the double-counting of expenses and the recognition of self-generated revenue.
+• Revenues, expenses, gains, losses, assets, and liabilities resulting from exchange and exchange-like transactions are recognized when the exchange takes place.

+- Restricted revenues and receivables resulting from non-exchange transactions are recognized when all applicable eligibility requirements are met.
+Resources received before eligibility requirements are met are recorded as deferred revenues. - Revenue from major sources is susceptible to accrual if the amount is measurable. - Internal service activity, referred to as chargeback income/expense, has been eliminated from the statement of revenues, expenses, and changes in net assets to prevent the double-counting of expenses and the recognition of self-generated revenue.